lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

 Exactly like standard children objects.
-You can modify this behavior on a per-bone basis, using their sub-panels in the :guilabel:`Armature Bones` panel:
+You can modify this behavior on a per-bone basis, using their sub-panels in the *Armature Bones* panel:

 .. figure:: /images/Man2.5RiggingEditingBoneCxtRelationsPanel.jpg